CasyWang/DeviceServer/README.md

 DeviceServer
 ============

-A Device Server based on Node.js and MongoDB.
+A Device Server based on Node.js and MongoDB..